 When children leave home, you may have extra resources to invest in yourself.

-“Pomp and Circumstance” is streaming throughout the auditorium.
-You beam with pride as a dean confers a degree upon your child, and you watch her move the tassel from one side of the mortarboard to the other.
+“Pomp and Circumstance” plays.
+You beam with pride as your child moves the tassel from one side of the mortarboard to the other.
 Congratulations.
-Your baby just graduated from college.
-With any luck, she already has a promising job in her chosen field, and she’s all set to start paying her own bills.
+Your kiddo just graduated college.
+With any luck, they’ve already secured a job in their chosen field and are ready to start paying their own bills.
 Your financial obligations have suddenly diminished.
-Now what?

 Well, you just got a raise, so to speak.
 The money once reserved for your child’s needs and wants is once again available to fulfill your own.
 While you may be tempted to splurge on a pricey vacation, consider these other uses first.

-This is also a good time to update your will.
-Chances are the previous iteration named guardians for your minor children, which may not be necessary now that they’re young adults.
-If you’re inclined to charitable giving, the extra money that once went to college tuition could be reallocated to a cause that’s near and dear to your heart.
+This is a good time to update your will.
+The previous iteration likely named guardians for your minor children, which may not be necessary now that they’re young adults.
+If you’re inclined to charitable giving, the extra money that once went to tuition could be reallocated to a cause that’s near and dear to your heart.

 Speaking of insurance, you may be over-covered as an empty nester.
 Take the time to review your policies now that your children are no longer financially dependent on you.
 If you’re overpaying for life insurance premiums, you may want to cut back on coverage and pocket the savings.
 You’ll need some professional guidance here to make sure you maintain adequate coverage going forward.